saranguyen06/saranguyen06/README.md

 - 👋 Hi, I’m Sara!
 I'm currently a CS major at CU Boulder looking to further my programming skills and learn about the opportunities and pathways within CS
-- 👀 I’m interested in software development, AI, and video game design
+- 👀 I’m interested in software development, AI, cybersecurity, and video game design
 - ⚡ Fun fact: I love to travel!
 I've been to Vietnam, Australia, Mexico, and many states in the US.
 I'm looking forward to traveling to more countries around the world!

 <!---